Skeleton Coast: History

-One of the oldest shipwrecks in the Skeleton Coast region is the wreck near the town of Oranjemund which was wrecked during the 1530s.
-It is known to be one of the oldest discovered shipwrecks of the Iberian Atlantic tradition in Sub-Saharan Africa.
-On Thursday, 22 March 2018, a Japanese registered fishing vessel, MVF Fukuseki Maru, got into trouble and ran aground near Durissa Bay, south of the Ugab River mouth, about 200 km from Walvis Bay, lying 2 km from the Skeleton Coast beach.
+One of the oldest shipwrecks in the Skeleton Coast region is that of the Bom Jesus, near the town of Oranjemund.
+It ran aground during the 1530s and is known to be one of the oldest discovered shipwrecks of the Iberian Atlantic tradition in Sub-Saharan Africa.

+Past human occupation by Strandlopers is shown by shell middens of white mussels found along parts of the Skeleton Coast.

+In 1942 the British refrigerated cargo liner Dunedin Star ran aground.
+All her 106 passengers and crew were eventually rescued, but at the cost of a tug, an SAAF aircraft and the lives of two rescuers.
+The account is recorded in a book Skeleton Coast by John Henry Marsh.

+On Thursday, 22 March 2018, a Japanese registered fishing vessel, MVF Fukuseki Maru, got into trouble and ran aground near Durissa Bay, south of the Ugab River mouth, lying 2 km from the Skeleton Coast beach in the ocean.
 All 24 foreign crew members were rescued by Namibian authorities.

-Past human occupation by Strandlopers is shown by shell middens of white mussels found along parts of the Skeleton Coast.